YtunO/ActiveDirectoryLab/README.md

 ## Credits
 - Inspired by **Josh Madakor’s YouTube video**:
 - [How to Setup a Basic Home Lab Running Active Directory (Oracle VirtualBox) | Add Users w/PowerShell](https://youtu.be/MHsI8hJmggI?si=JndBJOHAcuPhE79c)
-- Documented as part of my work as a **graduate student in a Master’s program in Cybersecurity & Information Assurance**
+- Documented as part of my learning process as a graduate student in Cybersecurity & Information Assurance